ajaviaad/doctorvit/README.md

 ---

-## 7) Open YOUR existing notebook and change only the model path
+## 7) Open jupyter notebook and change only the model path
 Inside your notebook, change **only** the location of the model; keep everything else identical.

 ```python